-- 7. The district is required to have a plan for reducing the use of seclusion, particularly in settings where it occurs frequently.
-The plan must include a goal for reducing the use of seclusion and must include activities, skills, and resources needed to achieve that goal.
+- 2. The district is required to have a plan for reducing the use of restraint, particularly in settings where it occurs frequently or with students who are restrained repeatedly, and for reducing the use of prone restraint and mechanical restraint.
+The plan must include a goal for reducing the use of restraint and must include activities, skills, and resources needed to achieve that goal.
 Charter schools, DJJ facilities, and contracted residential facilities must be included.
 Activities may include, but are not limited to, the following:

 - a.
 Additional training in positive behavioral support and crisis management

 - b.
 Parental involvement

 - c.
 Data review

 - d.
 Updates of students' Functional Behavioral Assessments (FBAs) and Positive Behavioral Intervention Plans (PBIPs)

 - e.
 Additional student evaluations

 - f.
 Debriefing with staff

 - g.
 Use of schoolwide positive behavior support

 - h.
 Changes to the school environment